ably/ably-chat-js/README.md

 ## Contributing

-For guidance on how to contribute to this project, see the [CONTRIBUTING.md](CONTRIBUTING.md).
+For guidance on how to contribute to this project, see the [contributing guidelines](CONTRIBUTING.md).

 ## Support, feedback and troubleshooting